Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Wrapping up this step

-You now have built the first useful tables in the Foundational project, which any user or application can access using SQL.
+You now have built the first useful tables in the foundational project, which any user or application can access using SQL.
 In the next step, you will secure the PII access to privileged users.

 Here is where you are in the journey towards a data product: